Title IX Coordinator

 How to Report to the University

-How to Report When You Have Experienced Sexual Harassment or Misconduct
+How to Report When You Have Experienced Sexual Misconduct

 Anyone who has experienced sex discrimination, sexual harassment, or sexual misconduct – including, but not limited to, unwelcome sexual advances, sexual assault, dating violence, domestic violence, or stalking – is strongly encouraged to report this experience to the University.
 Reporting to the University will enable the University to take measures to stop the behavior, prevent it from occurring in the future, and provide support, resources, and protection.

-There are many different ways to report to the University, whether orally or in writing.
-You can contact the NNU Title IX Coordinator, in person, by telephone, or by email.
-You can also submit the online reporting form, which will go directly to the Title IX Coordinator.
+There are many different ways to report to the University.
+Reports can be made by telephone, mail, email, in person and online at on the NNU Website.
+Reports may be made at any time, including non-business hours.
+Reports submitted through the website, will go directly to the Title IX Coordinator.
 You can choose to complete the form anonymously or to provide your name and contact information.

 JSC, Main Athletic Office